LABORA-INF-UFG/paper-MACAK-2022/README.md

 ----
 ## Description

-Untrusted non-3GPP access Wi-Fi use-case aims to demonstrate a 5G core network access over a Wi-Fi network.
+Untrusted non-3GPP access Wi-Fi use case aims to demonstrate a 5G core network access over a Wi-Fi network.
 All the access is done via N3IWF.

 If you have questions or comments, please email us: [corresponding author](mailto:mario.lemes@ifg.edu.br).